#028 The Capitalist, the Chef, the Cakes and the Cooperative

-Adam and Alice, encouraged by a talk with their working class parents, approach Rick to collectively say,
+Adam and Alice, spurred on from a talk with their parents, approach Rick to say,

-“we made £60 each but we know you made £330, we feel this is unfair considering we did all the work, so how about we even it up a little next time, say £150 each, an even split?”
+“We made £60 each but we know you made £330, this we feel this is unfair considering we did all the work, so how about we even it up a little next time, say £150 each, an even split?”

 Rick is aghast.

-He feels having made the effort to coordinate and bring together the table, the kitchen, the ingredients and finally Alice & Adam to the venture, whilst also taking the risk of the venture failing, as cake sales were in no way guaranteed, alongside providing Alice & Adam with money and work, this request is unreasonable.
+He feels, having made the effort to coordinate and bring together the table, the kitchen, the ingredients and finally Alice & Adam to the venture, who he provided with work and money, whilst also taking the risk of the venture failing, as cake sales were in no way guaranteed, their request is unreasonable.

 After talking with his parents again, he feels Alice & Adam should simply accept whatever he choses to give them and as a result vows not to work with Alice and Adam again.

-Adam and Alice hear this from people on their street, they take markedly different individual approaches in response.
+Adam and Alice hear this from people on their street but they take markedly different individual approaches in response.